Peter Volpe’s Starbucks account is frozen, and he doesn’t understand why. Is the company allowed to just confiscate his credits?

 Here’s how the deception works: A thief will steal a credit card number and charge thousands of dollars worth of Starbucks credit to it, then resell it at a discount through a site like eBay.
 By the time the crime is discovered, the bad guys are long gone, leaving the cardholder or the site to sort things out.

 My best advice?
 Avoid buying Starbucks credits — or any similar credits — through a third party website.
 They could be legit, but they may not be.
+It is better to just avoid a scam altogether.

 “We temporarily froze his account due to a number of cards that were found to be fraudulently loaded and subsequently transferred onto his Gold Card,” it added.
 “We have issued him a new Starbucks Gold Card and look forward to crediting his account once he is able to provide us with the necessary documentation verifying that his card was not fraudulently loaded.”